 Our diverse student population makes our partnership with parents and families crucial.
 When students make personal connections with their learning environment, they become active participants and life-long learners.
 The Parent Teacher Organization (PTO) is an amazing catalyst for developing special events and community involvement.

-Berkeley’s Pre-K class is for young learners aged 2-3 years old.
+Berkeley’s Cubs classes are for young learners aged 2-4 years old.

 A child’s development at this early age is very important for preparing them for their future development and learning.
-In our Pre-K class we have lots of fun with hands-on and interactive activities to aid in personal, social and academic development.
-Pre-K is focused on developing fine motor skills and hand-eye coordination through various activities.
+In our Cubs classes we have lots of fun with hands-on and interactive activities to aid in personal, social and academic development.
+The Cubs is focused on developing fine motor skills and hand-eye coordination through various activities.

 The children are introduced to the various phonetic sounds of the alphabet and new vocabulary.
 In Math, children will become familiar with numbers 1-5, counting, shape and colour recognition and problem solving.
 Theme based activities make learning more fun and open a child’s mind to the world around them.

-A day in the K1 class is filled with songs, dancing laughter and fun.
+A day in the Cubs class is filled with songs, dancing laughter and fun.
 Academic and social development is integrated by learning through play.
 With this in mind children grow socially and emotionally through independent and group play.
-K1 children will develop and strengthen their fine/gross motor skills by using different materials and equipment both inside and outside the classroom.
+Cubs children will develop and strengthen their fine/gross motor skills by using different materials and equipment both inside and outside the classroom.

-In K1 students learn Phonics through songs, actions and sounds.
+In the Cubs students learn Phonics through songs, actions and sounds.
 In Math, children learn numbers 1-10 through games and Smart Board activities.
 Children are encouraged to explore, investigate and make inquiries about the world around them.